hunterh37/DicyaninHandGesture/README.md

-# HandGestureKit
+# DicyaninHandGesture

-A Swift package for detecting hand gestures in visionOS and iOS applications using ARKit's hand tracking capabilities.
+A Swift package that provides a clean, reusable interface for hand gesture detection in visionOS applications.

+## Overview

+DicyaninHandGesture simplifies working with ARKit's hand tracking capabilities by providing:
+- A clean, reusable interface for hand gesture detection
+- Support for multiple concurrent gestures
+- Hand-specific detection (left/right hand)
+- Customizable gesture parameters
+- Dominant/non-dominant hand support

+## Dependencies

+DicyaninHandGesture depends on [DicyaninARKitSession](https://github.com/yourusername/DicyaninARKitSession), a package that manages ARKit sessions and hand tracking updates.
+This separation of concerns is important because:

+1. **Resource Management**: ARKit sessions are resource-intensive and should be shared across multiple packages
+2. **Consistency**: Ensures all packages receive the same hand tracking data
+3. **Performance**: Prevents multiple ARKit sessions from running simultaneously
+4. **Modularity**: Allows other packages to use hand tracking without implementing their own session management

 ## Requirements

-- iOS 17.0+ / visionOS 1.0+
+- visionOS 1.0+
-- Xcode 15.0+
 - Swift 5.9+

 ## Installation